California judge rules Google’s confidentiality agreements break labor law

-The ruling marks the latest victory for labor advocates who have sought to force big tech companies to relax the stringent confidentiality policies that compel employees to stay quiet about every aspect of their jobs, even after they quit.
+The ruling marks the latest victory for labor advocates who have sought to force Big Tech companies to relax the stringent confidentiality policies that compel employees to stay quiet about every aspect of their jobs, even after they quit.
 In recent years, new legislation in California has taken aim at confidentiality agreements that block victims of sexual harassment and discrimination from speaking out.
 The decision isn’t final and could still be appealed by Google.

 Google spokesperson José Castañeda declined to comment on the case or whether the company would appeal it.